Learn How You Can Build Your Email List with Squeeze Pages

 Finally, you need to write a call to action (or CTA) that converts.

-Remember, your squeeze page is short and simple, so visitors will only spend a moment—perhaps only a few seconds—deciding whether to opt-in or click away.
-You don’t have the luxury of presenting your call to action at multiple places as visitors scroll down the page, because there’s probably no scrolling to be done.
+Remember, your squeeze page is short and simple, so visitors will only spend a moment—perhaps only a few seconds—deciding whether to opt-in or leave.

-A good call-to-action button tells people what to do and why clearly and quickly.
+The first rule of a good call-to-action button is to tell people what to do and why clearly and quickly.
 Try “Download Now,” “Claim My Spot,” or “Yes, I Want the Free Report,” all of which indicate both an action and the end result of that action (implicitly or explicitly).
 Buttons that do both these things are typically more effective than ones that focus on just one, such as “Click Here” or “Free Report.”

 And if you can use the “F”-word—free—do so.
 We’ve seen conversion rates increase when people simply add “free” to their buttons and other copy.

-Finally, color and message aside, you’ll want to make sure your button itself is large and obviously clickable.
+Finally, make sure the button itself is large and obviously clickable.